What is performance management?

 No employee wants to stay in the same role for the rest of their life.
 With performance management, employees can analyse their own career development, and choose the areas they want to develop and work towards.
 Regular catch-ups with managers review their progress.

 Another major benefit of employee performance management is the ability to identify areas where people would benefit from further training and development opportunities.
 Working with SMART goals and performance management tools also helps employees to highlight these areas themselves and communicate specific training needs to managers and leaders.

 5 things a performance management system must do

 When goal setting is done well, it benefits both the employee and the business, and is an integral part of performance management.
-Employees can focus on those important things, with their individual objectives aligned with business objectives.
-And it’s easy to identify key result areas and improve upon them if necessary.
+Employees can focus on those important things, with their individual objectives and employee performance expectations aligned with business objectives.
+And it’s easy to identify key performance indicators and improve upon them if necessary.